Na0xmi/solana-miniapp/README.md

-A mini app that tells you whcih philosopher you are based on your Solana wallet history.
+A mini app that tells you which philosopher you are based on your Solana wallet history.